EasyX-Community/EasyNOMP-old/docs/INSTALL.md

 ```
 pm2 startup
 ```
-Copy & paste the command (if it asks you to)
+Copy & paste the command (if it asks you to)<br />
-Start the server how you like it
+Save the process list
 ```
 pm2 save
 ```